History Files

 AD 1867 - Present Day

-Upper and Lower Canada were united with Nova Scotia and New Brunswick on 1 July under the Britain North America Act.
+Upper and lower Canada were united with Nova Scotia and New Brunswick on 1 July 1867 under the British North America Act.
 By enacting this, the British Parliament created the dominion of Canada, which was autonomous with regard to internal affairs.
-The position of governor-general of Canada was descended from the original post in New France.
+In part, the move was designed to unify Britain's possessions in Canada in light of the US purchase of Russian America (Alaska and northern California) and the threat to Britain's trade and colonies in the Pacific region of North America.

 1868 - 1872